How can I help?

 Heart of culture and the arts

-Leeds is the Northern heart of culture and the arts.
-Your campus sits in the very centre of the city, surrounded by numerous museums, art galleries, theatres, film production companies and recording studios.
+Study in the centre of Leeds, the Northern heart of culture and the arts.
+Your campus is surrounded by museums, art galleries, theatres, film production companies, recording studios, and music venues.

 Diverse research community